-Our proposals for the Wealden Woods free range egg farm are consistent with the nation’s need for locally produced food to help reinforce our food security, supporting changes in production and the contribution it makes to the rural economy.
+Our proposals for the Wealden Woods free range egg farm are consistent with the nation’s need for locally produced food to help reinforce our food security and to support the rural economy.

 Demand exceeding supply

 The country currently has to import eggs as demand for UK free range eggs exceeds supply.